 String str = ft.format(new Date()); // 07-05-2022

 Frees up memory in heap used by dereferenced objects and objects which has gone out-of-scope.
-Run by System.gc()
+Run by System.gc() but nothing is guaranteed.
+When the garbage collection is triggered by the JVM isnโt guaranteed either.

 Mark and Sweep Algorithm - identify and mark objects to clean, then sweep through and free up space.